banzaicloud/koperator-docs/docs/configurations/kafkacluster/_index.md

 ## Overview

-The **KafkaCluster** custom resource is the main configuration resource for Koperator.
+The **KafkaCluster** custom resource is the main configuration resource for the Kafka clusters.
 It defines the Apache Kafka cluster properties, like Kafka brokers and listeners configurations.
 By deploying the KafkaCluster custom resource, Koperator sets up your Kafka cluster.
 You can change your Kafka cluster properties by updating the KafkaCluster custom resource.